MenloHacks/2019Website/README.txt

 Created by Mitsuka Kiyohara (freshman, 2022) and Thomas Woodside (senior, 2019)

-This website was created based off a template called Helios by HTML5 UP.
+This website was created based on a template called Helios by HTML5 UP.

 To check out the website, go to https://menlohacks.com Interested about this year's projects?